UCL/ECON-CLUSTER/README.md

 ```
 _Note: you will need git to manage packages_

 In order to use Julia's packages you will need to change the default location of you package directory (or repository) to a project store (see section 3).
-This is because you home drive, the default location for Julia to store its packages, has file number limit which you are likely to hit.
+This is because your home drive, the default location for Julia to store its packages, has file number limit that Julia may hit when it install packages.

 The easiest way to manually control the location of your package directory is to to add the following lines to your `.bash_profile`.

 ```sh
 JULIA_PKGDIR=[PATH_TO_PKGDIR]